 Take in the sights of the Fowey Estuary and Polruan with a boat trip from Town Quay, often passing 20th-century tall ships along the way.
 Or if you’re feeling active, enjoy a guided kayak tour or hire your very own boat.
 Fowey River Boat Hire will teach you everything you need to know to be able to navigate the river at your own leisure.

-If you happen to be visiting us between August 14th-20th, you can enjoy the Fowey Regatta from the comfort of Havener’s Bar & Grill.
+If you happen to be visiting us between August the 14th to the 20th, you can enjoy the Fowey Regatta from the comfort of Havener’s Bar & Grill.
 The exciting week of events encompasses sailing and gig racing, live music and entertainment, fireworks, a carnival, and much more.
 You’ll want to come back for next year!